lucy-kim/homehealth/README.md

 `pred_pprob.do`
 - create data from Atul's predicted penalty probability for 2012 and for 2013

+`costreport_hosp > format2552-10 > hospcr.sh` and then `crhosp_chars_cr.do`
+- Create cost report data for hospital characteristics

-## Create intermediary data files with useful variables and analysis samples
+### Create intermediary data files with useful variables and analysis samples

+`crpats_hospreferred.do`
+- create admission level data on patients referred by hospitals only and restrict to patients whose discharge/hospitalization dates are not right truncated due to the sample period limitation

 `HRRPpnlty_pressure_hj_2012.do`
 - compute penalty pressure: use 2012 data, product of share of the office j's patients that come from hosp h and h's penalty rate

-`anchng_chars_pat2HH.do`
-- investigate the potential changes over time in the characteristics of patients discharged to home health
+`crHHeffort_visit.do`
+- create visit-level data before measuring home health agencies' effort level for each patient

 `crresource_index.do`
 - create a measure of resources spent on each patient--i.e. a summary index of care intensity based on spending